-The Board of Trustees of the Fund are divided into three classes, each class having a term of three years except as described below.
+The Board of Trustees of the Fund is divided into three classes, each class having a term of three years, except as described below.
 Each year the term of office of one class of trustees of the Fund will expire.
 However, to ensure that the term of a class of the Fund's trustees expires each year, the initial terms of the Fund's trustees will be as follows: the terms of Messrs.
-Mario J. Gabelli, Michael J. Melarkey and Mario d'Urso as trustees of the Fund expire in 2004; the terms of Messrs.
-Frank J. Fahrenkopf, Jr., Salvatore J. Zizza, Anthonie C. van Ekris, and Anthony J. Colavita as trustees of the Fund expire in 2005; and the terms of Messrs.
-James P. Conn, Karl Otto Pöhl, Edward T. Tokar, and Salvatore M. Salibello as trustees of the Fund expire in 2006.
+Vincent D. Enright, Anthony J. Colavita and Salvatore J. Zizza as trustees of the Fund expire in 2005; the terms of James P. Conn, Karl Otto Pöhl, and Salvatore M. Salibello as trustees of the Fund expire in 2006; and the terms of Messrs.
+Messrs.
+Michael J. Melarkey and Mario d'Urso as trustees of the Fund expire in 2007.